Small Arms Survey 2002: Counting the Human Cost

 Small Arms Survey 2008: Risk and Resilience

-The Small Arms Survey 2008: Risk and Resilience presents two thematic sections.
+The Small Arms Survey 2008: Risk and Resilience (Yearbook 2008) presents two thematic sections.

 The first examines the problem of diversion as related to stockpiles, international transfers, and end-user documentation.
 It includes a case study on South Africa and a comic strip illustrating the potential ease by which someone with access to forged documentation can make arrangements to ship munitions virtually anywhere.